 05.03.01.04 Example 4

-An oil-filled transformer contains gal of and is located in a 4 × 4 ft. containment pan that can hold of the oil.
-Determine whether an oil spill fire is capable of damaging a TS cable target that is located above the transformer at ft. above the floor.
+An oil-filled transformer contains 100 gal of mineral oil and is located in a 4 × 4 ft. containment pan that can hold 40 percent of the oil.
+Determine whether an oil spill fire is capable of damaging a TS cable target that is located above the transformer at 16 ft. above the floor.

 Solution

 Two scenarios need to be considered.
-In the first scenario 10 (or gal) of the is assumed to spill.
-Since the containment pan is designed to hold this amount of , ignition of the oil will result in a confined pool fire.
-The effective diameter of this non pool fire follows from:
+In the first scenario 10 percent (or 10 gal) of the mineral oil is assumed to spill.
+Since the containment pan is designed to hold more than this amount of mineral oil, ignition of the oil will result in a confined pool fire.
+The effective diameter of this noncircular pool fire follows from: